 Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended March 31, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+MCA has notified Ind AS 117 'Insurance Contracts' and amendments to Ind AS 116 'Leases', relating to sale and leaseback transactions, w.e.f.
+April 1, 2024 applicable to the Company.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact on its financial statements.